 Pirates beat Reds 6-2 in NL wild-card game

-In front of a black-clad crowd savoring its first postseason game since 1992, Russell Martin hit two home runs, Marlon Byrd also connected and McCutchen reached base four times.
+In front of a black-clad crowd savoring its first postseason game since 1992, Marlon Byrd also homered and Andrew McCutchen had two hits and reached base four times for Pittsburgh.

 “We’re for real,” McCutchen said.
 “We’re definitely for real.”